-One of the main services offered by Ranky is Growth-Hacking.
-In this blog posts we'll elaborate on the concept and we'll share with you a few tips for increasing your company's growth.
+Growth-Hacking, it's a term that has been thrown around a lot lately.
+But do you know what it entails?
+In this blog post, we'll elaborate on the concept and share a few tips for increasing your company's growth.

 Growth Hacking's History

 Back in 1996, a couple of employees in a Technology firm developed a small web-based emailing platform, to keep the bosses from monitoring their private messages.

 When they realized the platform's potential, they named it "HoTMaiL", quit their full-time jobs, and started looking for investors.